Schedules and Scientific Sessions

 Cenozoic floristic evolution in Asia

-Convener: Atsushi Yabe (National Museum of Nature and Science), Tao Su (Xishuangbanna Tropical Botanical Garden)
+Convener: Atsushi Yabe (National Museum of Nature and Science), Tao Su (Xishuangbanna Tropical Botanical Garden), Gongle Shi (Nanjing Institute of Geology and Palaeontology)

 Origin of floristic diversity in the Asian region has been greatly documented for the past decade based on Cenozoic paleobotanical studies in new and known fossil sites.
+Chronostratigraphy of each locality has also been revised these days.
 We would like to discuss the latest knowledge on paleobotany, phytogeography and paleoclimate to synthesize our understandings on floristic evolution in the Cenozoic of Asia.

 Diversity change and evolutionary history of radiolarians

-Convener: Noritoshi Suzuki (Tohoku University), Zhang Lanlan (South China Sea Institute of Oceanography, Chinese Academy of Science)
+Convener: Noritoshi Suzuki (Tohoku University); Lanlan Zhang (South China Sea Institute of Oceanography, Chinese Academy of Science), Xin Li (Nanjing Institute of Geology and Palaeontology)

 This session is ready for any topics on radiolarians and advanced studies mainly based on radiolarians.
 Oceanographic, paleoceanographic and geotectonic topics as well as new technologies like machine learning are much welcomed.